Solving clustered low-rank semidefinite programs arising from polynomial optimization: Introduction

-In \cite{simmons-duffin_semidefinite_2015} Simmons-Duffin implements a high-precision solver that uses this rank $1$ structure.
-The solver also exploits clustering in the constraints by partitioning the positive semidefinite matrix variables such that each linear constraint uses matrices from a single subset in the partition as well as any number of free variables, which serve to connect the clusters.
-Moreover, the solver supports parallelization and works extremely well in practice \cite{simmons-duffin_semidefinite_2015,landry_scaling_2019}.
+In \cite{simmons-duffin_semidefinite_2015,landry_scaling_2019} Simmons-Duffin develops a high-precision solver that uses this rank $1$ structure.
+The solver exploits clustering in the constraints, supports parallelization, and works very well in practice.
 The implementation however has been designed for problems in the conformal bootstrap and only supports a specific form of semidefinite programs that arise from univariate polynomial optimization problems.
-It is not general enough for the types of problems we consider.

-In this paper we give an implementation of a high-precision semidefinite programming solver that can exploit very general low-rank structures for the constraint matrices, and moreover, can exploit clustering in the constraints, has a different parallelization strategy tailored to problems arising from $k$-point correlations, and comes with a user-friendly interface for modeling the problems.
-Similar to \cite{simmons-duffin_semidefinite_2015}, the solver also supports low-rank structures arising from matrix polynomial inequalities.
-Our solver \texttt{ClusteredLowRankSolver}\footnote{For the source code and documentation see \href{https://github.com/nanleij/ClusteredLowRankSolver.jl}{github.com/nanleij/ClusteredLowRankSolver.jl}} is written in the high-level language Julia \cite{bezanson_julia_2017}, and uses Arb \cite{johansson_arb_2017} for fast, high-precision matrix multiplication.
+Inspired by this success, the goal of this paper is to explore the use of low-rank constraints for solving optimization problems such as those arising in discrete geometry.

-The optimization problems arising from discrete geometry applications often have large symmetry groups, and exploiting this can lead to significant speedups.
-This leads to constraints on the positive semidefinite matrix variables which may be of large rank and which are dense due to the sampling approach.
-It also leads to multivariate polynomial inequality constraints which are invariant under certain group actions, which leads to low-rank as opposed to rank $1$ constraint matrices.
-We investigate an approach to remove dense, high-rank constraint matrices from the formulation, which moreover allows for more clustering in the problems (which is exploitable by the solver); see Section~\ref{sec:kissing_number}.
+That low-rank constraints can be exploited is not obvious, since problems in discrete geometry often have large symmetry groups, and symmetry reduction leads to constraints on the positive semidefinite matrix variables which may be of large rank and which are no longer sparse due to the sampling approach.
+Moreover, it also leads to multivariate polynomial inequality constraints which are invariant under certain group actions, and exploiting this leads to constraints matrices of rank greater than one.